Martin Diño: 2016 presidential elections

 On the final day of the filing of candidacies for the 2016 Philippine presidential election on 26 October 2015, PDP–Laban nominated Diño, its deputy secretary-general, as its candidate for president.
 His candidacy was seen as a last-ditch effort to push for the candidacy of then-Davao City mayor Rodrigo Duterte, who had hitherto refused to run for president, citing rules set by the Commission on Elections (COMELEC) that allowed for substitutions until December 10.
 Diño denied the accusations, saying that he had planned to run for president for a long time.

 However, serious discrepancies were discovered on Diño's certificate of candidacy, wherein it was found that he had filed a candidacy to run for mayor of Pasay rather than President, even though he was a resident of Quezon City.
-Before the Comelec could rule on petitions to have him disqualified as a nuisance candidate on those grounds, Diño withdrew his candidacy on 29 October, saying he felt insulted by the Comelec legal department's assertion that he did not have enough funds to run a nationwide campaign, and named Duterte as his substitute.
+Before the COMELEC could rule on petitions to have him disqualified as a nuisance candidate on those grounds, Diño withdrew his candidacy on 29 October, saying he felt insulted by the COMELEC legal department's assertion that he did not have enough funds to run a nationwide campaign, and named Duterte as his substitute.
 He later called the errors on his certificate an "honest mistake".

 As a result of Diño's withdrawal, PDP-Laban subsequently nominated Duterte as its substitute presidential candidate, which was finalized after Duterte withdrew his bid for Mayor of Davao City and filed his certificate of candidacy for president.
 Duterte went on to win in the elections held in May 2016 and was sworn in the following month.

 Role in the Duterte administration

-After Duterte won the presidency, he appointed Diño to become Chair of the Subic Bay Metropolitan Authority on 23 September 2016.
-After two years, he was then transferred to the Department of the Interior and Local Government as its Undersecretary for Barangay Affairs.
+After assuming the presidency, Duterte appointed Diño to become Chair of the Subic Bay Metropolitan Authority on 23 September 2016.
+After two years, Diño was then transferred to the Department of the Interior and Local Government as its Undersecretary for Barangay Affairs.
 He served until Duterte left office in 2022.

+Controversy

+On March 2018, photos of Diño wearing the uniform of a Rear Admiral of the Philippine Coast Guard Auxiliary circulated online.
+The Philippine Coast Guard discloed that Diño was not a member of the PCGA, and was not authorized to wear the uniform of a PCGA Rear Admiral.
+Diño explained that he was recruited by the PCGA at the Manila Yacht Club, to which the PCG responded that Diño may have been recruited by a bogus organization.
+The DILG distanced itself from the issue at that time.